Zeda/z80float/README.md

     BC points to where the result should be output
 ```
 In all cases unless specifically noted, registers are preserved on input and
 output.
-Notable exceptions are the comparison routines, `xcmp` and `cmpSingle`.
+Notable exceptions are the comparison routines such as `xcmp` and
+`cmpSingle`.

 Subroutines, like `mul16`, do not preserve registers.